 TANDEM (2-seater) $17.00/hr $49.00/day

 Helmets are recommended and available at no extra charge.
 All regional rail-trails are fully paved (formerly the railroad bed for the B&O, then Pennsylvania RR) and are virtually flat with some occasional slight 1-2% grades.
 Most rail-trails are off-road with intermittent road crossings.
+Bikes are available for rental through October, and typically are stored once the weather turns uncomfortable for riding.
+Bikes may be rented and used only during daylight hours.

 What is the distance to trails from Hearthstone Inn & Suites (one-way, via bike trail system)